 Exceptions.

 Victim.
-A victim as defined in Rule 39(a) has a right to be present at all proceedings at which the defendant has that right.
+A victim has a right to be present at all proceedings at which the defendant has that right.

 Investigator.
 If the court enters an exclusion order, both the defendant and the State are nevertheless entitled to the presence of one investigator at counsel table.